 Magnesium is an essential mineral that has a calming effect on the body.
 Magnesium benefits include muscle relaxation and relaxing the nervous system.

 Most of us aren’t getting enough magnesium in our diets to meet our daily needs.
-In fact, over 52% of Americans aren’t eating enough magnesium.
+In fact, over 52% of Americans9 aren’t eating enough magnesium.
 Those who eat enough rich sources of magnesium, like leafy greens, legumes, and avocados, may be getting less than they think due to depleted soil from modern farming practices.

-Nearly 50% of older adults have insomnia.
+Nearly 50% of older adults10 have insomnia.
 Could part of the reason be a lack of magnesium?
 As we get older, we are more likely to have a lower intake of essential nutrients and a more challenging time absorbing them.

 When choosing a magnesium supplement for sleep, I prefer magnesium glycinate for better absorption and bioavailability.
 Start with 100-200mg and increase to reach the desired effect.